Architecture of Toronto: Financial district

 Toronto is the commercial centre of Canada.
 Many of the country's largest firms are based there, and most others keep a major presence in the city.
 Among Canada's oldest and most prominent firms are the Big Five banks and the banks have erected many of Toronto's most prominent buildings.
 The Financial District is centred on the intersection of Bay Street and King Street in the heart of downtown.
 The blocks at each corner of this intersection are home to office towers for the major banks.
 This cluster includes four of Canada's five tallest buildings.

 At the southwest of Bay Street and King Street is Mies van der Rohe's Toronto-Dominion Centre, a complex of six black International Style towers.
 Its tallest tower once dominated the Toronto skyline as the city's first modern skyscraper and the tallest building in Canada from 1967 to 1972.
 On the southeast corner is CIBC's Commerce Court complex.
 It is a cluster of four office buildings.
 The first building, known since the 1970s as Commerce Court North, was built in 1930 as the headquarters.
 Designed by the firm Darling and Pearson, the 34-storey tower was the tallest building in the British Empire / Commonwealth of Nations until 1962.
 In 1972, three other buildings were erected, thus creating the Commerce Court complex: Commerce Court West designed by I. M. Pei (the tallest building in the complex, at 57 storeys, and the tallest building in Canada from 1972 to 1976), Commerce Court East (14 storeys), and Commerce Court South (5 storeys).
-Across the intersection on the northwestern corner is First Canadian Place, housing the main Toronto offices of the Bank of Montreal.
+Across the intersection on the northwestern corner is First Canadian Place, housing the head offices of the Bank of Montreal.
 It was designed by Edward Durell Stone and originally clad in Carrara marble.
 Since 1975, it has held the title of Canada's tallest office building with a height of 298 m.
 Scotia Plaza, headquarters of Scotiabank, is the second-tallest building in Canada and is the newest of the office towers at that intersection, having been completed in 1988.
-Just beyond Bay Street and King Street, a number of other towers are found.
+Several other office towers are found just beyond Bay Street and King Street.
 To the south is the Royal Bank Plaza, the Royal Bank of Canada's main building in Toronto.
 At Bay Street and Wellington Street is TD Canada Trust Tower, the third-tallest building in Canada, and its mate, the Bay Wellington Tower.

 CIBC will move its head office to CIBC Square in the South Core neighbourhood south of the Financial District in the mid-2020s.